chetanpawar2355/JavaCodes/README.md

 ## Day 12 : Constructor Overloading
 Constructor overloading in Java is a feature that allows a class to have multiple constructors, each with a different parameter list (or "signature").
 This provides flexibility in how objects of that class can be initialized.

+## Day 13 : Interface
+In Java, an interface is a blueprint of a class.
+It's a collection of abstract methods (methods without a body) and public static final constants.
+- Interface methods do not have a body - the body is provided by the "implement" class
+- On implementation of an interface, you must override all of its methods
+- Interface methods are by default abstract and public
+- Interface attributes are by default public, static and final